lmorg/murex/docs/GUIDE.syntax.md

 ### Piping

 To pass streams into processes you use pipes like you would in your standard shell.
-However _murex_ pipes are arrows, `->`, as I feel that improves readability as it represents the direction the data is flowing.
+However _murex_ pipes are typically written as arrows, `->`, because that helps illustrate the direction of the stream and thus improves readability.
-However for compatibility reasons I do also support the standard pipe character eg `out: "hello world" | grep: "world"`.
+However for compatibility reasons the standard pipe character is also supported

+    # Idiomatic murex:
+    out: "hello world" -> grep: "world"

+    # POSIX (Bourne, Bash, Zsh, etc) shells and also supported in murex:
+    out "hello world" | grep "world"

-While the idiomatic way to write _murex_ code would be using arrow pipes there isn't any danger in using the pipe character since those two tokens are interchangeable.
+So while the idiomatic way to write _murex_ code would be using arrow pipes, there isn't any danger in using the traditional pipe character since those two tokens are interchangeable.

+#### Redirection

 Another important difference in piping is the way redirection is handled.
 In _murex_ you define redirection as the first parameter(s).
-For example
+For example:

     err: <!out> "error message redirected to stdout"
     out: <err> "output redirected to stderr"

-The redirection must be the first parameter, surrounded by less than / greater than, and can only be alpha and numeric characters.
-The prefixed exclamation mark denotes whether you are redirecting the stdin or stdout stream (stderr contains the `!`)
+The redirection must be the first parameter surrounded by less than / greater than tokens and can only be alpha and numeric characters.
+The prefixed bang (exclamation mark) denotes whether you are redirecting the stdout or stderr stream (stderr contains the `!`).

 The advantage of this method is that you can create more meaningful named pipes for tunneling information between concurrent processes that might not otherwise sit on the same code pipeline.

-    pipe: --create foobar
+    pipe: foobar

     # Create background process that outputs from the named pipe,
     # then pipes that into a regexp matcher.
     # <foobar> will stay running until it is closed.

     bg {
-        <foobar> -> regex: m/00$/
+        <foobar> -> regexp: m/00$/
         out: "pipe closed, exiting `bg`"
     }

     # Lets send some data to our named pipe, then close it.

     a: <foobar> [1..1000]
-    pipe: --close foobar
+    !pipe: foobar

-(*PLEASE NOTE* that _murex_ named pipes are not file system FIFO objects)
+(**PLEASE NOTE** that _murex_ named pipes are not file system FIFO objects)

 #### `null` pipe

-There is a `null` device for forwarding output into a black hole.
+There is a builtin `null` device for forwarding output into a black hole.
+This `null` device is analogous to `/dev/null` on POSIX systems:

     try <!null> {
         err "raise an error to fail `try`."